Linguistics and Applied Linguistics

 Adams research interests are in the study of language in its social and linguistic context.
 She is the director of English graduate studies.

 Most of James work is with the MA and PhD programs in linguistics and applied linguistics, master's and certificate programs in TESOL, and BA (linguistics major).

-Matsuda is Associate Professor of Applied Linguistics.
+Matsuda is Professor of Applied Linguistics.
 Her research interests include the use of English as an international language and the pedagogical implications of the global spread of English.